zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Development-Tutorial.rst

 left open for anyone to participate, using tools like internal token systems and reputation systems to ensure that users get access to high-quality services.
 Early examples of dapps include BitTorrent for file sharing and Bitcoin for currency.
-Ethereum takes the primary developments used by BitTorrent and Bitcoin, the peer to peer network and the blockchain, and generalizes them in order to allow developers to use these technologies for any purpose.
+Expanse takes the primary developments used by BitTorrent and Bitcoin, the peer to peer network and the blockchain, and generalizes them in order to allow developers to use these technologies for any purpose.

-The Ethereum blockchain can be alternately described as a blockchain with a built-in programming language, or as a consensus-based globally executed virtual machine.
-The part of the protocol that actually handles internal state and computation is referred to as the Ethereum Virtual Machine (EVM).
+The Expanse blockchain can be alternately described as a blockchain with a built-in programming language, or as a consensus-based globally executed virtual machine.
+The part of the protocol that actually handles internal state and computation is referred to as the Expanse Virtual Machine (EVM).
 From a practical standpoint, the EVM can be thought of as a large decentralized computer containing millions of objects, called "accounts", which have the ability to maintain an internal database,